Founder and Musical Director

 GRENVILLE JONES - Founder and Musical Director

-BATH Good Afternoon Choir, DEVIZES Good Afternoon Choir, KEYNSHAM Good Afternoon Choir & WELLS Good Afternoon Choir
+BATH Good Afternoon Choir and DEVIZES Good Afternoon Choir

 Good Afternoon Choirs were started by Grenville in May 2009 when he launched the very first Good Afternoon Choir - Bath Good Afternoon Choir.
 The Bath Good Afternoon Choir is still going strong and, as you can see from this website, he has launched many more since!

-Grenville runs four Good Afternoon Choirs himself and through his Grenville Music Ltd office in Westfield, Radstock supports the talented team of professional musicians who run the remaining choirs.
-He also takes an evening choir in Bath - The Welcome Chorus - and is about to launch a brand new evening choir near Yate.
+Grenville runs two Good Afternoon Choirs himself and through his Grenville Music Ltd office in Westfield, Radstock supports the talented team of professional musicians who run the remaining choirs.
 He is also the Founder of the Bath Male Voice Choir and supports his son, Laurie, in his role as the choir's Musical Director.

 He is founder of the Golden-Oldies Charity, and has appeared on radio and TV across the world.
 ‘Goldies’ (not a choir!) as it has become fondly known has developed to the point where it delivers over 160 weekly fun, SING&SMILE daytime sessions across England and Wales.
 For many of the people attending Goldies, it is their only social time of the week.
 Grenville has received many accolades for his work with the charity, but is anxious to make a point that it is the fabulous team of session leaders, and (most importantly) the hundreds of people who enjoy the fun singing sessions, who are taking Goldies forward.